 City of Hope is also developing a miniaturized surgical system to allow brain surgery to be even less invasive, with an even lower risk of complications.

 Many cancer patients develop spinal metastases yet few specialists know how to safely navigate this complex region of the body.
 City of Hope neurosurgeons regularly treat difficult spinal cases — and use their expertise to design innovative surgical approaches.
 Our team invented a technique designed to reduce the number of incisions needed to perform complex spine surgery, resulting in a safer procedure with fewer complications, less bleeding and faster healing.

 All City of Hope neurosurgeons have active research laboratories — with projects ranging from defining the behavior of metastatic brain tumors to refining the delivery of MRI-guided gene therapy to brain tumors to inventing smaller, nimbler tools for hard-to-reach tumors.

 Radiation therapy uses high-energy radiation to kill cancer cells and shrink tumors.
 City of Hope offers radiation treatments using state of the art technology that directly target cancer cells and minimize harmful effects to the brain.
 Our advanced radiation techniques include:

 Even in situations when surgeons can remove a brain tumor, invasive tumor cells can continue to spread throughout the brain.
-Researchers at City of Hope are engineering neural stem cells — that are naturally drawn to tumor cells — to deliver chemotherapy and other tumor-killing agents to the brain while minimizing side effects and toxicity to normal brain tissue.
+Researchers at City of Hope are engineering neural stem cells, which are naturally drawn to tumor cells, to deliver chemotherapy and other tumor-killing agents to the brain while minimizing side effects and toxicity to normal brain tissue.